Call us today from 9:30am: +44 117 313 3300

 All local guides that we work with are paid fairly, we only work with accommodation providers with responsible initiatives, while our tour activities have an emphasis on cultural exchange.

-This cultural tour through Japan includes routes between destinations via public transport (just like the locals), which helps reduce pollution; Japanese cooking experiences run by a local chefs; guided tours with a local perspective; as well as stays in traditional Japanese ryokan (guesthouses) and the monasteries of Koya-san – a truly unique cultural experience.
+This cultural tour through Japan includes routes between destinations via public transport (just like the locals), which helps reduce pollution; Japanese cooking experiences run by local chefs; guided tours with a local perspective; as well as stays in traditional Japanese ryokan (guesthouses) and the monasteries of Koya-san – a truly unique cultural experience.